-The Health and Human Services Commission (HHSC) Quality Monitoring Program (QMP) helps detect conditions in Texas nursing homes that could be detrimental to the health, safety and welfare of residents.
-It is not a regulatory program and quality monitors do not cite deficient practices.
+The Health and Human Services Commission (HHSC) Quality Monitoring Program (QMP) helps address conditions in Texas nursing facilities (NFs) that could be detrimental to the health, safety and welfare of residents.
+QMP is not a regulatory program and quality monitors do not cite deficient practices.
+Quality monitors prioritize visits to NFs that have a history of resident care deficiencies, or that have been identified as having a higher-than-average risk of being cited for significant deficiencies in future surveys conducted by the HHSC Long-Term Care Regulation staff.
+During these visits, the quality monitors — nurses, pharmacists, and dietitians may:

 - Recommend changes to policies or procedures